 Our department is committed to inclusive practice across all our activities, including the delivery of our courses.
-Our PPS EDI committee supports our department's commitment to reflect upon issues of equality, diversity and inclusion, consider suggestions and ideas of good practice raised by students and staff and help PPS be proactive as well as reactive in promoting equality, diversity, access and inclusion.
+Our PPS EDI committee supports our department to reflect upon issues of equality, diversity and inclusion, consider suggestions and ideas of good practice raised by students and staff and help PPS be proactive as well as reactive in promoting equality, diversity, access and inclusion.
+Students may discuss

-Students may discuss EDI ideas with any member of staff and are very welcome to approach our PPS EDI Chair and Inclusivity Lead Dr Zibiah Loakthar (z.loakthar@essex.ac.uk) or PPS EDI Secretary Dr Deborah Wright (dlswri@essex.ac.uk) in person or by email to have a chat about any EDI related matters.
+EDI ideas with any member of staff and are very welcome to approach our PPS EDI Chair and Inclusivity Lead Dr Zibiah Loakthar (z.loakthar@essex.ac.uk) and PPS EDI Secretary Dr Deborah Wright (dlswri@essex.ac.uk) in person or by email to have a chat about any EDI related matters.

-The Department of Psychosocial and Psychoanalytic Studies has been awarded the Prestigious Athena SWAN Charter Bronze Award.
+The Department of Psychosocial and Psychoanalytic Studies has been awarded the prestigious Athena SWAN Charter Bronze Award.